-1.3 Definitions and indicators of Abuse and Neglect (source: KCSIE 2022)
+1.3 Definitions and indicators of Abuse, Neglect and Exploitation (source: KCSIE 2024)

 Abuse is a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+Harm can include ill treatment that is not physical including when they see, hear or experience its effects.
 This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-Children may be abused by an adult or adults or by another child or children
+Children may be abused by an adult or adults or by another child or children.